jakehedlund/yasc/README.md

 Yet Another Streaming Control

 ## About
-yasc is a high-level, fully-featured, low-latency, fast, lightweight, streaming (and recording) .NET UserControl based on [GStreamer](https://gstreamer.freedesktop.org/documentation/index.html).
+yasc is a high-level, fully-featured, low-latency, fast, lightweight, adjective-laden, streaming (and recording) .NET UserControl based around [GStreamer](https://gstreamer.freedesktop.org/documentation/index.html).
 It is written for .NET and WinForms in C#.
 Support for WPF is planned.
 It is intended as an easy-to-use, drop-in video streaming control for programmers who just want to program and not deal with video rendering/display or learning GStreamer.

 ### Demo app screenshot